 Boca Catalina Beach

 Boca Catalina is a great spot for swimming and snorkeling, with its shallow water and plentiful fish.
 The sand is white, with some pebbles and shells.
-This small pocket beach has no facilities, but it offers seclusion and tranquillity.
+This small pocket beach has no facilities, but it offers seclusion and tranquility, and is therefor quite popular.

 Boca Catalina is also the main beach where the snorkel & sail cruises cluster around the nearby reef, to let their guests snorkel perform flying tricks on the rope swings.